Southeast Preservation Academy

 October 2023 – May 2024

-Enterprise is launching the Southeast Preservation Next Academy (“the Academy”) in Metro Atlanta (Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, and Rockdale Counties) and South Florida (Miami-Dade and Broward Counties) in October 2023, and will run through May 2024.
-The Academy is a series of virtual and in person, no-cost trainings and peer learning sessions designed to help developers and housing providers build their capacity to acquire, rehabilitate, and preserve affordable yet unsubsidized small to medium multifamily (SMMF) rental properties and stabilize the residents and communities that depend on this housing stock.
-In addition to preserving the affordable housing stock, Enterprise aims to increase the capacity of BIPOC-led organizations and organizations advancing preservation and resident stability in communities of color.
-As part of this training series, Enterprise will bring in locally relevant experts and practitioners that have proven success in preserving SMMF properties.
+From October 2023 to May 2024, Enterprise ran the Southeast Preservation Next Academy in Metro Atlanta (Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, and Rockdale Counties) and South Florida (Miami-Dade and Broward Counties).
+The Academy was a series of virtual and in person trainings and peer learning sessions designed to help developers and housing providers build their capacity to acquire, rehabilitate, and preserve affordable yet unsubsidized small to medium multifamily (SMMF) rental properties and stabilize the residents and communities that depend on this housing stock.
+In addition to preserving the affordable housing stock, Enterprise aimed to increase the capacity of BIPOC-led organizations and organizations advancing preservation and resident stability in communities of color.

 Southeast Preservation Academy Session Descriptions